vovo/uva-node/README.md

 - Recommended that filePath is absolute, instead of relative, to avoid path issues, and make it independent of where you launch the editor.
 - Will detect language based on file extension.
+- The file must be in the UTF-8 or ASCII encoding.
+If you use pure English, you're fine, don't worry about it :)
 - Put the string `$caret_start$` in the template file at where you want to start typing the code.

 tpl remove {lang}: